-Pioneer AVH-221EX DVD receiver — Affordable touchscreen display and wireless convenience
+Pioneer DMH-WC5700NEX digital media receiver — Modular installation option and wireless convenience

 Audio/Video features: To back up their heritage of great sound, Pioneer included a 13-band equalizer and digital time alignment to ensure your listening position is the best position.
 Using the stereo's robust customization capabilities and Pioneer's CarAVAssist app, you can also tweak its onscreen display.
 A built-in HD Radio® tuner gives you ultra-clear radio from participating stations in your area.
 Preamp outputs let you add amplifiers for more power and oomph from your sound.
-You can also feed video to additional backseat screens.
-There's even a video input for a backup camera.
+There's a video input for a backup camera and you can also feed video to additional backseat screens.

-What you need to know: If you think plugging in your smartphone is a hassle, JVC's KW-M865BW digital multimedia receiver offers up ways to "connect" your phone without being tethered.
+What you need to know: If you think plugging in your smartphone is a hassle, Boss's BE950WCPA double-DIN digital multimedia receiver offers up ways to "connect" your phone without being tethered.
 It's also loaded with deep sound-sculpting tone controls and ways to add more gear for better sound and additional driver assistance.
 This stereo's 3-year warranty is one of the longest in the category.

-Sony XAV-AX5000 digital multimedia receiver — Savvy smartphone receiver that offers Android Auto and Apple CarPlay
+Sony XAV-AX8100 digital multimedia receiver — Savvy big-screen receiver that offers Android Auto and Apple CarPlay

-What you need to know: The Sony XAV-AX5000 mech-less (no CD player), double-DIN receiver offers wired Apple CarPlay and Android Auto to create an interface that's just like your phone.
-All of your navigation, music, and phone apps are shown off and controlled on its big 6.95" touchscreen display.
+What you need to know: The Sony XAV-AX8100 mech-less (no CD player), single-DIN receiver offers wired Apple CarPlay and Android Auto to create an interface that's just like your phone.
+All of your navigation, music, and phone apps are shown off and controlled on its big 8.95" touchscreen display.

 Phone integration features: In addition to the phone integration mentioned above, this Sony stereo includes Bluetooth for wireless convenience.
-You can also listen to and control your favorite Pandora and Spotify stations.
+The included WebLink feature allows you to mirror select apps directly onto its display.

-Audio/Video features: Much like their famous flat-panel TVs, Sony went with a brilliant bezel-less display on this receiver that almost disappears into the dash.
-Its 10-band EQ lets you get just your right sound, while the five preamp outputs enable you to add amplifiers for your speakers and a sub.
+Audio/Video features: This receiver's 10-band EQ lets you get just your right sound, while the five 5-volt preamp outputs enable you to add amplifiers for your speakers and a sub.
 There's even an input for a rear-view camera — great for tight parking spots.
-Two rear USB ports let you hook up your phone, and an HDMI input provides an option for a game system or Blu-ray player to be added.
+A rear USB port lets you hook up your phone, and an HDMI input provides an option for a game system or Blu-ray player to be added.

-JVC KD-T91MBS CD receiver — A tough, marine-grade stereo with lots of features
+JVC KD-TD71BT CD receiver — A simple CD stereo with lots of features

 Phone integration features: This stereo's USB port will charge your iPhone, as well as let you play and control the music on your phone.
 Its built-in Bluetooth can be paired to two different phones simultaneously.
 You can even use Amazon Alexa voice control for simple audio controls, hands-free phone calls, traffic updates, and weather information.

-Alpine Halo9 iLX-F309 digital multimedia receiver — Huge 9" display and fits in a 2" tall dash opening
+Alpine Halo11 iLX-F411 digital multimedia receiver — Huge 11" display and fits in a 2" tall dash opening

 RetroSound Hermosa digital media receiver — Classic styling for vintage vehicles

 What you need to know: We sell several stereo options for vintage cars, but this one is easily the most popular.
-RetroSound's Hermosa infuses the venerable shaft-style radio design with modern features, like Bluetooth, a USB port, and a switchable color display.
-It's old-school shaft system make it a great choice for folks who want to add modern conveniences to classic older vehicles.
+RetroSound's Hermosa infuses the venerable shaft-style radio design with modern features, like Bluetooth connectivity, a USB port, and a switchable color display.
+Its old-school shaft system makes it a great choice for folks who want to add modern conveniences to classic older vehicles.